rushtimer/DarkWeb/README.md

 ```
 3. Run an exist spider

-  Go to the root directory which contains a cfg file (scrapy.cfg)
+  Go to the root directory which contains a cfg file (scrapy.cfg).

   Then type the following code
   ```bash
   scrapy crawl spider_name